Database Query activity

 -

-Sort: If desired, use the dropdown to select from None, Ascending, or Descending to apply a sort order.
+Sort: Optionally, select None, Ascending, or Descending to apply a sort order.
 Selecting the None option is the same as leaving this field blank.

 Caution